Poland in antiquity: Migrations and their effects on Baltic people

 In the 5th century, due to Migration Period population shifts and the pressure from the westbound movement of the Slavic peoples, patterns of Baltic settlement began to change.
 The Western Balts took over the lands left by the Wielbark culture people and reached the eastern part of the mouth of the Vistula.
 A major trade route connecting the southeastern Baltic areas with the Black Sea shores went now through the regions controlled by the Balts.
 Expansion of the Old Prussian tribes, such as the previously mentioned Galindians and Yotvingians, encompassed today's northeast Poland and the adjacent territories further north.
 Galindia (today's western Masuria), whose new inhabitants included the Olsztyn group, became in the 6th and 7th centuries the most affluent of the lands settled by Balts, with highly developed local craftsmanship supplementing the wealth of items brought from distant countries.

 This westbound expansion was accompanied by retreat at the southeastern bounds of the Baltic range caused by the advance of the Slavs, the Balts' closest ethnolinguistic relatives.
-A majority of the Baltic peoples, whose population at the end of the first millennium CE is estimated at 480,000, became extinct during the later Middle Ages due to attempts at forced Christianization, conquest and extermination, or assimilation (Slavicisation), the Old Prussians being the primary example.
+A majority of the Baltic peoples, whose population at the end of the first millennium AD is estimated at 480,000, became extinct during the later Middle Ages due to attempts at forced Christianization, conquest and extermination, or assimilation (Slavicisation), the Old Prussians being the primary example.
 Lithuanians and Latvians are the sole surviving Baltic peoples.